CopernicaMarketingSoftware/Documentation/Mailerq/4.0/cluster.md

 ## Config file options

-There are four config file settings relevant for setting up a cluster:
+There are two config file settings relevant for setting up a cluster:

 ```
 cluster-address:        amqp://login:passwd@host/vhost
 cluster-exchange:       cluster
-www-host:
-server-id:              1
 ```

 Both cluster settings are optional.
 If you leave them empty, the exchange "cluster" is used, and the same server address as is set in the "rabbitmq-address" setting.

-It is important that every instance _uses the same cluster settings_.
-Even when every instance has its own private RabbitMQ server, all instances must have the same values for "cluster-address" and "cluster-exchange".
-Every individual MailerQ instance should also have unique "www-host" and "server-id" values set.
-If left empty MailerQ identifies the hostname by reverse DNS lookup.
-The server-id defaults to 1.
+It is important that every running MailerQ instance _uses the same cluster settings_.
+Even when your instances all have their own private RabbitMQ server, the instances must still share the same values for the "cluster-address" and "cluster-exchange" settings.

 It is also recommended to use the same relational database for each instance.
 By doing this, the instances use the same delivery throttles and DKIM keys.